Rise ‘n’ Shine Breakfast and After School Club

 When not eating at lunchtime, children will play a variety of games on the main playground.
 Children may also be permitted to play on the school field when weather is warm and fine.

 Children in reception classes have their own designated and beautifully resourced area in which to play at lunchtimes.

 Our children themselves also have key roles in furthering fun and positive lunchtimes.
-Our ‘Behaviour Leaders’ are children from years five and six who undertake a six week training programme before they are permitted to don their yellow, high visibility vest jackets, and go out to work with other children, leading activities and team games (always under the watchful eye of the adult supervisors of course!).
-Also, the school has a team of year six prefects who work a rota to look after the corridor areas at lunchtime.
+The school has a team of year six prefects who work a rota to look after the corridor areas at lunchtime.
 Prefects are elected by their own classmates at the beginning of the year, following a democratic campaign in which all who wish to become prefects make presentations and speeches to persuade others to vote for them.
 This is just one of the many ways we incorporate the principles of ‘British Values’ into our school (to find out more about ‘British Values’, visit the corresponding page on this website, or just click here.
 Prefects help to further the ‘Politeness, Manners and Respect’ code of conduct that all of our children own, celebrate and model throughout our school.

-Lunchtime finishes at 1.10pm.
-The children are collected from the playground by their class teachers.
+Lunchtime finishes at 1.00pm for infants and 1:30pm for juniors.
+Lunch time begins for these children at 12:00pm and 12:30pm respectively.
+The children are collected from the playground by their class teachers at the end of lunch.
 Afternoon lessons are generally more topic based and focused on the holistic learning of a wide variety of curricular areas, such as history, geography, art, RE etc. PE and science activities will also often take place in the afternoon.